w3f/polkadot-wiki/docs/general/kusama/kusama-ledger.md

 title: Using Ledger Devices
 sidebar_label: Ledger Devices
 description: How to use the Kusama application on Ledger.
-keywords: [ledger, staking, kusama,]
+keywords: [ledger, staking, kusama]
 slug: ../../kusama-ledger
 ---

 import RPC from "./../../../components/RPC-Connection"

 :::info

 Because of required WebUSB support, Ledger wallets currently only work on Chromium-based browsers like Brave and Chrome.

 :::